Tips on How To Name Your Film or Video Production Company

 • Make it rhyme

 Try to think of some of your favorite brands.
 How many words are they?
 How many syllables?
 Do they rhyme?
-I think you’ll find that many live up to at least one of these three bullet points–especially the first two.
+You’ll find that many live up to at least one of these three bullet points–especially the first two.

 4. Use an initialism

-Let’s say you’ve come up with a name that’s some combination of your interests and your name and has created your ideal personal brand.
+Let’s say you’ve come up with a name that combines your interests and your name, creating your ideal personal brand.

 However, it feels too long for some reason.
 You can abbreviate it into an initialism that your production company will be known by.

-The most famous example of this tactic is MGM Studios – which stands for Metro-Goldwyn-Mayer, a name that certainly doesn’t have the same ring to it as MGM.
+The most famous example of this tactic is MGM Studios – which stands for Metro-Goldwyn-Mayer, a name that doesn’t have the same ring as MGM.

 5. Use former work as a reference

-As for Adam Sandler, his production company Happy Maddison was named through the combination of two of Adam’s biggest starring roles: Happy Gilmore and Billy Madison.
+As for Adam Sandler’s production company Happy Maddison was named after the combination of two of Adam’s biggest starring roles: Happy Gilmore and Billy Madison.

 Many commercial filmmakers and videographers started as film lovers.
 Use that love and admiration as inspiration for your name.

-You could use a snippet of a quote from your favorite movie, or a reference to a fictional place or character.
-You could even borrow a phrase from the title of a favorite episode of TV, a subtle nod to your particular tastes.
+You could use a snippet of a quote from your favorite movie or a reference to a fictional place or character.
+You could even borrow a phrase from the title of a favorite TV episode, a subtle nod to your particular tastes.

 7. Turn your creative aspiration into a name